notcancername/Osmium/README.md

 - libpng

 Installation:

 1. Download executable from releases tab above.
 2. Put in a folder of your choosing.
 3. Open a 1.9.4 minecraft.jar from Mojang, and copy the assets folder into that directory. (ie INSTALLDIR/assets/minecraft/etc)
 4. Run it!

-Windows:
-Requires: MinGW, dependencies for windows listed above.
+Windows: Requires MinGW, dependencies for windows listed above.

 1. Go into (project root)/Osmium/Osmium/DebugWindows
 2. Run 'make all'
 3. Create an empty directory somewhere, this will be your installation directory.